|

 dinosaurs.
 By the way, Scripture says

-nothing about the snake being in the tree, as we usually picture
+nothing about this creature being in the tree, as artists usually portray

 it.

-(also 7:10).
+(also Exo.
+7:10).
 While most of us are used to thinking of

 Aaron’s rod turning into a snake, both the Greek and Hebrew agree that it

 turned into some kind of dinosaur-like creature.
-The size of the creature, though, isn't mentioned.
-(Many types of dinosaurs were quite small.)
+The size of the creature, though, isn’t mentioned.
+(Many types of dinosaur-like creatures were quite small.)

 reptilian way to eat a meal.
 And it’s

-just possible that this might indicate cannabalism among certain species of
+just possible that this might indicate cannibalism among certain species of

 dinosaurs, though it’s hard to tell from the context if this was considered